Diagnosis of Niemann-Pick Disease

 - a 1 in 2 chance that a child will be a carrier

 - a 1 in 4 chance that a child will not have the disease and will not be a carrier

 Carrier detection testing for all families is not yet reliable.

-The mutations for Types A and B have been extensively studied, particularly among the Ashkenazi Jewish population, and DNA tests for these forms of Niemann-Pick Disease are available.
+The mutations for Types A and B have been extensively studied, particularly among the Ashkenazi Jewish population, and DNA tests for these forms of Niemann-Pick Disease are available (help by tradece potter).
 Antenatal diagnosis (diagnosis in the fetus) of Niemann-Pick Disease is available in a limited number of centers.